 Eventually outgrowing the local joints, Tina Michelle moved to Dallas, and later Chicago.
 After a bachelor’s degree and a lot of life experience under her belt, she headed west to Los Angeles.
 Quick to team up with local musicians and veteran music producer Chuck Sparks, she began recording and putting together music projects.

 Today you can find Tina playing in the greater Los Angeles area and beyond, with her bands Tina Michelle & the Rhinestone Cowboys and New Wild West, or hosting and teaching at line dance events with The Rhinestone Cowgirls.
 When she isn’t on the mic, she’s got the pencil, honing her craft of songwriting.
-Look for her latest single, Daddy Was an Outlaw, scheduled for release by New Wild West summer 2017.
+Look for her latest single, Daddy Was an Outlaw, scheduled for release by New Wild West spring 2018.